ilmbudsapp/AGRMULTIMEDIA/replit.md

 - **Consulting service page fully implemented**: Complete /consulting page with proper navigation structure (no top navigation, only header with "Početna" button), comprehensive consulting services (Digital Strategy, UX/UI Audit, Analytics), 4-step process, benefits section, and complete translations in all 4 languages
 - **Fixed grammar error in About section**: Corrected Serbian text from "osnovan" to "osnovao" in the story paragraph across all service pages
 - **Fixed Albanian translation inconsistency**: Standardized "Početna" (Home) button translation to "Kreu" across all 6 portfolio pages for consistent Albanian language support
-- **Blog post date updated**: Changed digital marketing trends blog post date from "15.
-Dec 2023" to "19.08.2025" across all 4 languages (Serbian, English, German, Albanian) and updated all references to 2024 year to 2025 in blog post titles and content
+- **Blog post dates completely updated**: Changed all blog post dates from "15.
+Dec 2023", "12.
+Dec 2023", and "10.
+Dec 2023" to "19.08.2025" across blog cards in homepage and individual blog pages, updated all references to 2024 year to 2025 in blog post titles and content across all 4 languages (Serbian, English, German, Albanian), implemented dynamic date system using i18n translations

 # User Preferences